Science and Engineering Quad Master Plan and Design Guidelines at Stanford University

 The SEQ Master Plan and Design Guidelines established a comprehensive planning strategy for the implementation of the new quad.
 The buildings are organized on a modular planning strategy that utilizes a consistent structural grid and floor to floor heights to maximize efficiency and flexibility.
 Program elements are treated generically to standardize systems and infrastructure needs.
 To ensure a consistent aesthetic vision over multiple phases, guidelines govern every aspect of the exterior appearance of the buildings.
 The Master Plan also guides the sustainable performance of the quad through custom criteria that set specific targets for energy and water conservation as well as materials and construction techniques.
 Additionally, the plan provides guidance for phasing, site logistics, infrastructure, utilities and cost.

 Viewed as the most comprehensive and successful master plan to be implemented on the campus since Olmsted’s original plan, Stanford University subsequently commissioned the same team to design, document and oversee the construction of the buildings around the quad.
-In 2010, the SEQ Master Plan and Design Guidelines received an Award for Excellence in Planning for a District or Campus Component from The Society for College and University Planning (SCUP)
+In 2010, the SEQ Master Plan and Design Guidelines received an Award for Excellence in Planning for a District or Campus Component from The Society for College and University Planning (SCUP).
+It was again awarded by SCUP in 2016.

-The SEQ Master Plan and Design Guidelines was completed while Isaac Campbell was a Principal at Boora Architects.
+The SEQ Master Plan and Design Guidelines was completed while Isaac Campbell was a Principal at Bora Architects.

 Ellipse Outdoor (Class)room University of Oregon